stevennevins/account-bound-proxies/README.md

 # Account Bound Routers

-Externally owned Account-Bound-Routers provides a protocol agnostic transaction batching mechanism to improve UX for EOA users.
+Account-Bound-Routers provides a protocol agnostic transaction batching mechanism to improve UX for EOA users.
 The goal of the smart contracts are:
  1. Improve the UX for EOA users
  2. Help protocol developers write simpler, safer, and more atomic interactions.